 Normally selling for around £215 in the main high-street retailers, a good discount can be had on the AirPods Pro by turning to online sellers at the moment.

 We didn’t like: Battery life could be better

 The two earbuds are connected by a cord, but they link wirelessly to your phone.
 However, can a set of Bluetooth headphones costing this little possibly sound great?

 On-ear headphones sit on top of your ears, while over-ear headphones surround and cup your ears.
 This makes on-ear headphones more compact, while over-ear headphones can be more comfortable for longer listening sessions.

 Both types tend to have much longer continuous-listening battery lives than in-ear headphones.

 We like: Noise cancelling, well-featured smartphone app

 We didn’t like: Touch controls could be better

-Originally costing £330 at launch, these have now been succeeded by Sony's , meaning you can now get them at an exceptionally low cost for a high-end flagship pair.
+Originally costing £330 at launch, a higher-end pair is now available the , meaning you can now get them at an exceptionally low cost for a high-end flagship pair.
 This price is the best we've found this month, a huge saving on their typical price at many major retailers.